chvieira2/chvieira2/README.md

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=chvieira2.visitor-badge&left_color=red&right_color=green&left_text=Hello%20Visitors)

 ## Current projects
 [Housing_crawler](https://github.com/chvieira2/housing_crawler) is an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
-It  was originally developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project but I've expanded it's use beyond it.
+It  was originally developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project but I've expanded its use.

 So far, I've collected +80.000 flatshare, single-room homes, flats and houses all over Germany from wg-gesucht.de.
 This is being used for an in deepth analysis of flatshare market in Germany and to create a predictive model of flatshare prices [(wg_price_predictor)](https://github.com/chvieira2/wg_price_predictor).